angmay/databootcamp/5. Matplotlib Challenge/README.md

 ### Top-Level Summary

-Using the groupby and aggregation functions, the data was summarized efficienctly by drug type.
+Using the groupby and aggregation functions, the data was summarized efficiently by drug type.

 ![Top level summary](Images/summary.png)